mikedane/giraffeacademy.com/content/static-site-generators/hugo/3-installing-hugo-on-mac.md

 weight: 3
 ---

 Often times, trying to install and setup programs can be a mess, either the instructions aren't clear, or there’s too many little things to do that people end up messing up the first time around.
 Luckily, that’s not the case with Hugo.
-Mac Installation is really easy, and Giraffe Academy is here to guide you through every step.
+Mac Installation is really easy, and Mike Dane is here to guide you through every step.

 {{< article-image src="hugo-mac.png" alt="This tutorial will teach you how to install hugo on mac." >}}